 You can see that to introduce the NFFF is to touch on activities and fans-- for that is what the whole group is.
 Right now David K. Patrick manages the club's amateur press association, which is where fanpublishers group who are interested in producing fanzines where members can discuss common interests.
 This is a quarterly apa (the Neffer Amateur Press Alliance, or N'APA), and is one way fans communicate in the NFFF, as in general fandom.

-The right to opingonate in an apa is the right to be free.
+The right to opinsonate in an apa is the right to be free.
 If another Official Editor of N'APA is in charge when you write Dave, he'll send information on.

 One of the problems of introducing a group is that there is so much to say.
 I suppose it would be possible to just copy the title of the bureau, name and address of the manager, and let the two influence a fan to discover what was involved.
 But what would the New Fanzine Appreciation Society be?
-It has a specific interest for those interested in fanzines (especially new ones), but how far should it be described before interest in it is shown by someone?
-We get around this with members by having a group to welcome them, and comment on interests If they fill out the activities and interests areas on the membership application.
-If an interest in fanzines is shown, the Manuscript Bureau, Fanzine Advisor and MFAS can be mentioned.
-And so it is-- with bridges of interests linking what is presented to members, and the response dependent on how the fan shows interest.
+It has a specific interest for should it be described before interest in it is shown by someone?
+We get around this with members by having a group to welcome them, and comment on interests if they fill out the activities and interests areas on the membership application.
+If an interest in NFAS can be mentioned.
+And so it is-with bridges of interests how the fan shows interest.